 Making sense of numbers matters a lot in water literacy

 The way China has approached its urban water supply projects is something to learn from.
-They have adopted the PPP model (Public-Private Partnership), with tariff setting and the resource in the control of the government.
+They have adopted the PPP model (Public-Private Partnership), with tariff setting and the resource in control with the government.
 One of the ways for India to pursue its urban water supply projects is to follow the good and discard the bad.
-This, however, deals with the peculiarities shown by various ‘water-using communities’ on the way they use measures of water.
+This however deals with the peculiarities shown by various ‘water using communities’ on the way they use measures of water.
 China regularly uses tonnes as a measure for water.
-A tonne of water is of course 1,000 litres or as we would say in India a cubic metre of water or sometimes a kilolitre of water.
+A tonne of water is of course 1,000 litres or as we would say in India a cubic metre of water or sometimes a kilo-litre of water.
 That is because a litre of water weighs 1 kg.

 The neighbour drilled a borewell for two days.
-“I struck water at 750 ft and got 2 inches of water,” he says.
+“I struck water at 750 ft. and got 2 inches of water,” he says.
 The rain gauge at our office has measured 300 mm of rainfall so far since April.
 What do these numbers mean?
 How do we understand them in a common language?
-One tmcft is one thousand million cubic feet of water.
-This is 28,316.85 million litres of water.
-If there is one tmcft of water in the dam and this is to be pumped equally every day for 365 days in a year to the city, 77.58 million litres per day will be available.
-Cusec is a measure of the rate of flow still commonly used by the irrigation departments.
-One cusec is one cubic foot of water flow per second.
+1 tmc ft is one thousand million cubic feet of water.
+This is 28316.85 million litres of water.
+If there was 1 tmc ft of water in the dam and this was to be pumped equally, every day for 365 days in a year to the city, 77.58 million litres per day would be available.
+Cusec is a measure of the rate of flow still commonly used by the irrigation department.
+1 cusec is one cubic foot of water flow per second.
 It translates into 28.32 litres of water per second.
-If one cusec of water is released from a dam for the whole day, 2.45 million litres of water would have flown in the river in the 24 hours.
+If 1 cusec of water is released from a dam for the whole day, 2.45 million litres of water would have flown in the river in the 24 hours.

 Litres per hour flow

 Using a rather complex formula, calculations are made.
 Here is an approximation of the litres per hour flow:

 1/2 inch - 95 litres per hour